aayush99singh/Sudoku-Solver/README.md

 Greedy best-first search algorithm always selects the path which appears best at that moment.

-## Final results will be like this
+## Final Results Will Be Like This
 ![image](https://user-images.githubusercontent.com/55214244/135299657-b9631f9a-b8ec-4a58-a5bd-cce933219d2b.png)